Michael-F-Ellis/tbon/README.md

 Tbon is a musical language I developed for my own use about a decade ago.
 It's a quick notation shorthand for writing melodies -- by hand or with a computer keyboard -- that also aims to be 'readable' in the sense that it's possible to play from it by sight.

-Over the years I'm made several attempts to write a parser using regexes but never found time to get it working properly.
-I recently came across Erik Rose's [Parsimonious](https://github.com/erikrose/parsimonious) Python PEG and had a working grammar within a couple of hours.
-I can't say enough good things about Parsimonious.
-Kudos also to Mark C. Wirt's [MIDIUtil](https://github.com/MarkCWirt/MIDIUtil).
-I use it in the tbon executable to convert tbon's output to midi files and it works "mahvellously."

 Tbon borrows ideas from Lilypond, ABC, and music21's TinyNotation.
 What makes it different is that it's never necessary to explicity specify a note duration (e.g. 1/2, 1/4) or a meter (e.g. 4/4, 6/8, etc).
 Beats are groups of notes separated by whitespace.

 Tbon produces MIDI files with tempo, key, and meter changes correctly specified.
 So far, I've verified that the files can be imported to:
-  * MuseScore -- A very popular freeware notation editor.
+  * MuseScore -- An excellent and very popular freeware notation editor.
+I used it for all the musical images in this document.
   * Reaper -- An inexpensive commercial DAW that runs on Windows and OS X
   * Logic Pro X -- Professional DAW from Apple.
 (OS X only)
   * QMidi - low-cost commercial player app.